 Most photographers do not charge for local travel.
-However if your wedding is out town or even on a different continent make sure that your contract clearly states any photographer travel costs which you may be responsible for.
+However, if your wedding is out of town or even on a different continent make sure that your contract clearly states travel costs which you may be responsible for.

 What, how and when do we pay?

 A deposit ensures that the photographer no longer accepts any bookings scheduled for the day of your wedding.
-First deposit is usually made at the time of the contract signing.
+The first deposit is made at the time of the contract signing.
 An additional deposit or a final payment is often due just before the wedding.
 If you need to amend the deposit structure for any reason, talk to the photographer.

-What ever the payment structure, please make sure that it is clearly included in the contract and that all of the amounts are correct before you sign.
+Verify this is clearly outlined in the Wedding contract and that all amounts are correct before you sign.

 Everyone wants to be a photographer.

 Most contracts include a clause prohibiting other photographers from getting in the way of the main photographer during the wedding day.
-The purpose of the clause is not to prevent your family from taking pictures of the big day but to protect the ability of the photographer to capture the images you are expecting to receive.
-In most cases this clause applies to other professional photographers and not your grandparents using their Instagram during the ceremony.
-Of course, please speak to the photographer if you have any doubt before agreeing to any such clause.
+The purpose of the clause is not to prevent your family from taking pictures but protects the photographer’s ability to capture your expected images.
+In most cases, this clause applies to other professional photographers and not your grandparents using their Instagram during the ceremony.
+Of course, please speak to the photographer if you have any doubts before agreeing to any such clause.

 Indemnification clause?
 Sounds Complicated!

-The full extend of this clause varies from photographer to photographer.
-Although this clause is pretty standard across the industry, please read and understand it fully asking the photographer any questions which you may have before signing.
+The full extent of this clause varies from photographer to photographer.
+Although this clause is pretty standard across the industry, please read and understand it fully asking the photographer any questions you may have before signing.

-In vary rare and special cases you may need to cancel or move your wedding date.
-Does the photographer provide a comprehensive cancelation policy?
-Is your entire deposit lost or does the photographer only keep the initial deposit?
-Knowing this policy upfront can prevent much confusion and frustration in the future.
-Again, make sure that the cancelation policy is clearly included in the contract.
+In very rare and special cases you may need to cancel or move your wedding date.
+Does the photographer provide a comprehensive cancellation policy?
+Is the entire deposit lost or only the initial deposit?
+Establishing this policy upfront will prevent confusion and frustration in the future.
+Ensure the cancellation policy is clearly stated in the wedding contract.

 What do I need to do?

-Many contracts, including mine, note that it is the responsibility of the client to obtain any needed permission or permit, including any of the related costs, to photograph at a certain venue.
+Many contracts note it is the responsibility of the client to obtain any needed permission, permits, or any of the related costs, to photograph at a certain venue.

-In certain limited cases it may be easier for the photographer to obtain any such permissions directly in which case this clause could be changed.
-This bring me to my last contract tip, negotiation and amendments.
+In certain cases, it may be easier for the photographer to obtain permission directly.
+In this case, the clause should reflect the change.
+This brings me to my last contract tip, negotiation and amendments.

 Talk to the photographer.